FulcrumOps/ngrok-example/README.md

 ## Download ngrok

-Download ngrok from [https://dashboard.ngrok.com/get-started/setup](https://dashboard.ngrok.com/get-started/setup).
+Download ngrok [here](https://dashboard.ngrok.com/get-started/setup).
 Unzip it and move it to somewhere in your path.

 ## Authenticate ngrok

-Prior to using ngrok, you'll need to authorize it
+Prior to using ngrok, you'll need to authorize it.

 Your authorization token can be retrieved from ngrok's site [here](https://dashboard.ngrok.com/get-started/your-authtoken).

 In your terminal, add your auth token to your ngrok configuration:

 ```
-$ ngrok config add-authtoken YOURTOKENFROMNGROKHERE
+$ ngrok config add-authtoken YOUR_TOKEN_FROM_NGROK_HERE
 ```

 ## Build the web server